 Nothing could be further from the truth.
 ColdFusion is known as a Rapid Application Development language, and much of it uses a tag-based syntax, similar to regular HTML.
 If you have a basic understanding of HTML, you can learn ColdFusion very quickly.

-The fact that it’s so intuitive and easy to use helps us to innovate very quickly, which is a huge strength!
+The fact that it’s so intuitive and easy to use means we can innovate very quickly, which is a huge strength!

 Myth #2: ColdFusion is old and outdated.

-At one time, there was a slowdown in the release schedule for ColdFusion, and undoubtedly, that temporary lull inspired this myth.
+Like we said above, there was a slowdown in the release schedule for ColdFusion in the late 1990s/early 2000s.
+Undoubtedly, that temporary lull inspired this persistent myth.
 However, it is very decidedly not the case now.

 Myth #3: ColdFusion is a proprietary language, and proprietary anything is no good.

-At a substantive level, the ColdFusion debate centers around software philosophy—proprietary versus open source.
+At a substantive level, the ColdFusion debate centers around software philosophy—proprietary versus open-source languages.
+And that’s really just a matter of preference.

 The advantage of using proprietary software is in development cohesion and support.
 ColdFusion (and DSS) have been developed and are supported by dedicated teams.
 PHP, WordPress, and other scripting languages—like most open-source software products—are developed by a looser organization of people with fewer dedicated resources and less accountability.

-But with ColdFusion and DSS, you get a team of cooks in one kitchen, working together with premium ingredients.
-We value the interoperability and reliability that comes with having a well-endowed, dedicated support team, as opposed to riskier, frequently less secure, open-source options.
+But with ColdFusion and DSS, you get a whole team of cooks in one kitchen, working together with premium ingredients.
+We value the interoperability and reliability that comes with having a well-endowed, dedicated support team, as opposed to riskier (and frequently less secure) open-source options.
+(Learn more about security and privacy at FWM.)

 Myth #4: ColdFusion isn’t supported anymore.

 Nonsense!
-Not only is ColdFusion still supported (Adobe recently released Adobe ColdFusion 11 Update 3), but ColdFusion’s dedicated support team is one of its strongest advantages!
-There are Adobe ColdFusion conferences; the last one was held last October in Las Vegas.
+Not only is ColdFusion still supported, but ColdFusion’s dedicated support team is one of its strongest advantages!
+There are annual Adobe ColdFusion conferences; the next one will be held in July 2022.
 There is also a robust online community of ColdFusion users, hosted by Adobe.
-If that isn’t enough proof of a vigorous support network, there’s a blog that gets updated all the time.
-And should users have questions or get turned around, the support team can and will help.
+If that isn’t enough proof of a vigorous support network, there’s also an official ColdFusion blog that gets updated all the time.
+And, should users have questions or get turned around, the support team can and will help.
 Try getting that from open-source software.

 Myth #5: ColdFusion makes websites slow.